gtk-rs/gtk4-rs/book/src/gobject_properties.md

 Now, whenever the "number" property gets changed, the closure gets executed and prints the current value of "number".

-You will want to introduce properties to your custom GObjects whenever you want
+Introducing properties to your custom GObjects is useful if you want to
-- to allow consumers to be able to access internal state,
+- allow consumers to be able to access internal state
-- to bind state of (different) GObjects or
+- bind state of (different) GObjects
-- to notify consumers whenever the property value changes.
+- notify consumers whenever a property value changes